B2B Lead Conversion Benchmarks for 2025

 Budget or buying authority

 This serves two purposes: it filters out genuinely unqualified leads at capture, and it arms sales with the context they need to prioritize and personalize outreach.
-Lead scoring can happen in real time, routing hot leads immediately and sending lower-intent contacts to nurture.
+Lead scoring happens in real time, routing hot leads immediately and sending lower-intent contacts to nurture.

 The fix is automation: